Hundreds of scholarships and other forms of financial assistance are offered specifically for Indigenous students across Australia.

 The following are direct links to scholarship pages.

 Some scholarships are available from organisations for study at your chosen institution.

-Victorian Public Service Aboriginal Scholarships The Victorian Department of Human Services offers scholarships associated with training or higher education in health and community services.
+Victorian Public Service Aboriginal Scholarships - The Victorian Department of Health and Human Services (DHHS) offers scholarships associated with training or higher education in health and community services.

 Indigenous Youth leadership Program (IYLP) is funded by the Federal Department of Education, Employment and Workplace Relations and offers scholarships and leadership opportunities to young Indigenous Australians, with a focus on Indigenous youth from remote or regional communities who have demonstrated potential leadership capability and want to develop their leadership skills with the support of both family and community.
 IYLP gives Indigenous young people the opportunity to study at high performing secondary schools and benefit from practical leadership experiences, personal development and mentoring.
 It is a national initiative that offers up to 250 scholarships to young Indigenous Australians 12 - 25 years of age undertaking secondary or tertiary studies within Australia.
 Tertiary scholarships offer $6000, Secondary scholarships offer $15,000 per student per year.